-- > How to adapt teaching to scaffold lower ability learners. - > How to support pupils with a diagnosis of dyslexia or dyscalculia. - > How to support pupils on the autistic spectrum. - How to support pupils with an ADHD diagnosis. - How to support pupils with behavioural difficulties. - How to support pupils with speech, language and communication difficulties. - > Specific training on how to support children with Attachment Syndrome.
+- > How to support pupils with a diagnosis of dyslexia. - ➤ How to support pupils on the autistic spectrum. - ➤ How to support pupils with behavioural difficulties. - How to support pupils with speech, language and communication difficulties. - > Specific training on how to support children with Attachment Syndrome. - Spelling strategies.